-The year was 1930, Herbert Hoover was president, movie goers heard Greta Garbo's deep voice for the first time, ten years of Prohibition had spawned an increase in bootlegging and a young John Keal opened his first music store at 315 Central Ave in Albany N.Y.
-As a 24 year old musician, my father's beginning ambition was only to teach saxophone in a small, private studio.
-However, he soon became a source of reeds and other accessories for his fellow musicians.
-Eventually, this led him to establish contacts with the instrument manufacturers of the day and he became a supplier of band and orchestral instruments as well.
-Almost accidentally, my father had discovered a local music market, and the increasing demand soon prompted him to put aside his teaching and concentrate his efforts solely on the business of music.
+In 1930, a young John Keal opened his first music store at 315 Central Avenue in Albany.
+A 24-year-old musician, his beginning ambition was only to teach saxophone in a private studio.
+However, he soon became a supplier of reeds and other accessories for his fellow musicians.
+Eventually, this led him to establish contacts with the instrument manufacturers of the day and he became a source for band and orchestral instruments as well.
+Almost by accident, John Keal had discovered a local music market, and the increasing demand soon prompted him to put aside his teaching and concentrate his efforts solely on the business of music.

-Another important component of our continued professional development is our affiliation with a number of national music organizations.
-Our participation in the National Association of Music Merchants (NAMM), the National Association of School Music Dealers (NASMD), and the Harlu Music Group (HMG), allow us to remain up-to-date on happenings in the music education field.
+Another important component of our professional development is our affiliation with a number of national music organizations.
+Our participation in the National Association of Music Merchants (NAMM), the National Association of School Music Dealers (NASMD), the New York State School Music Association (NYSSMA), as well as the New York State Band Directors Association (NYSBDA), allows us to remain up-to-date on happenings in the music and education fields.

 We hope to continue with these and other musical endeavors.
-John Keal Music Co. aspires to remain a family-oriented business, encouraging musical excellence in our schools and doing our best to support the communities that have generously supported us through the decades.
+The John Keal Music Group strives to encourage musical excellence in our schools and to support the communities that have so generously supported us through the decades.